m00se-3/tictactoe_cli/README.md

 ## Fuzz Testing

 For those who are curious, you can build this project with fuzz testing as described above.
 The executable will appear in your `build/<your preset>` directory.

+Run the provided test with the following command:

+`./fuzz_test_exec --fuzz=MyGameTest.testGameLogic`